The Basics of the Loan to Value Ratio (LVR) in Australia

-Even if you have obtained pre-approval to a loan of a certain LVR, with a previous default, you may only be able to a substantially lower LVR.
-Your LVR will also be reduced if your property is:
+Even if you have obtained pre-approval for a loan of a certain LVR, you may only be approved with a substantially lower LVR if the property is:

-All beginners to home loans are not aware of all the upfront fees and costs associated with the property investment.
-The less you have for the deposit, the higher the LVR will be.
-If you have not taken these costs into your account, then you may have less money left for deposit.
-You can access and use the savings calculator, home loan deposit calculator, and repayments calculator at any time you like to succeed in your approach for buying the home.
+Most beginners to home loans are not aware of all the upfront fees and costs associated with property investment.
+If you have not taken these costs into account, then you may have less money left for deposit.
+You can access our savings calculator, home loan deposit calculator, and repayments calculator below to ensure you are well prepared in your home loan journey.